- What is disclosing?

 Disclosing by updating your student record

 You can disclose by updating your student record via My Imperial.
 Disclosing by this method will not lead to your support automatically being put in place.
-For this to happen, you first must make an appointment with a disability advisor.
+For this to happen, you first must make an appointment with a disability adviser.

 Whichever method you choose to disclose, you must meet with a disability advisor in order to get the support and adjustments you require.